tlswg/tls13-spec/draft-ietf-tls-tls13.md

   certificate, rendering it unacceptable.

 illegal_parameter
-: A field in the handshake was out of range or inconsistent with other fields.
+: A field in the handshake was incorrect or inconsistent with other fields.
+This alert is used for errors which conform to the formal protocol syntax but are otherwise incorrect, such as a DHE share that is equal to p - 1 or is of different length than required for the group.

 unknown_ca
 : A valid certificate chain or partial chain was received, but the certificate was not accepted because the CA certificate could not